 The brakes are smooth, progressive and easy to modulate.
 The Corvette is very stable under hard braking and it doesn't get unsettled when braking and turning at the same time.
 Be advised, however, that the engine has so much power that the rear end can break loose if the gas is applied too hard in a turn.

 The Z06 has 505 horsepower from its LS7 V8, which displaces 7.0 liters, or 427 cubic inches, just like the famous 427 Vettes of the late '60s.
 Yet the original 427s were big-block engines.
 While the LS7 generates big-block torque (470 pound-feet), it's actually a small block V8, so it's lighter and much more compact than the original 427s.
 Yes, it's still an overhead-valve engine (as are all Corvette powerplants), and in certain respects it has more in common with a heavy-duty Silverado pickup than a Ferrari.
 Yet the LS7 is impressively tuned and highly refined.
-The Z06 features a host of racing technologies that enhance durability, including dry-sump engine lubrication and separate cooling systems for the oil, power steering, rear axle and six-speed manual transmission.
+The Z06 features a host of racing technologies that enhance durability, including dry-sump engine lubrication and separate cooling systems for the oil, power steering, rear axle and 6-speed manual transmission.

-On the other hand, driving the ZR1 hard has been likened to an exercise in trying to stay about two corners ahead of the thing.
+Driving the top-of-the-line ZR1 hard has been likened to an exercise in trying to stay about two corners ahead of the thing.
 Chevrolet says it will accelerate from 0 to 60 mph in 3.4 seconds, from 0 to 100 mph in 7 seconds, with a quarter-mile acceleration time of 11.3 seconds at a speed of just over 130 mph, and continue on from there to a top speed of 205 mph.
 Perhaps most impressive is a claimed time for the somewhat-well-known exercise of 0-100-0: From a standing start, to 100 mph, and back to a dead stop.
 Chevrolet claims it will make that little endeavor in 12 seconds flat, which is far, far better than any ride you're going to find at an amusement park.

-Still, the standard Corvette is far easier to live with every day than either the Z06 or ZR1, with a smoother ride on rough roads and a lighter clutch pedal.
+The standard Corvette is far easier to live with every day than either the Z06 or ZR1, with a smoother ride on rough roads and a lighter clutch pedal.
 And it has 430 horsepower.

 We have partnered with trusted dealers in your area to give you a great price on the new Chevrolet Corvette.